RoyCrivolotti/golang_challenge/README.md

 # Coding Challenge

-This repository is my approach to a 48 hour coding challenge including Golang, tree sorting algorithms, Docker and Firebase authentication.
+This repository is my approach to a 48 hour coding challenge including Golang, tree sorting algorithm, Docker and Firebase authentication.

 ## Ecosystem in which it was tested